THE NEW BUSES ARE HERE!

-The diesel hybrid technology is ideally suited for the demands of transit operation because it allows for the diesel burning engine to go off operation and go into electric mode when the vehicle is stopped.
-These vehicles can also be programmed or geo-fenced to go into electric mode and run clean in designated areas such as schools, medical facilities or population dense areas of our city.
+The electric hybrid technology is ideal for the demands of transit operation because it allows for the diesel engine to go off operation and into electric mode when the vehicle is stopped.
+These vehicles can also be programmed or geo-fenced to go into electric mode and run on clean energy in designated areas such as schools, medical facilities or population dense areas of our city.
 When running in electric mode, there are zero emissions coming from the bus.
-As there is less diesel engine use, the hybrid electric buses also help reduce fuel expenses and the frequency for brake changes and other engine component replacements further reducing maintenance costs for the transit operator.
+With less diesel engine use, the hybrid electric buses also help reduce fuel expenses and the frequency for brake changes and other engine component replacements, further reducing maintenance costs for the transit operator.

-The diesel hybrid buses will replace five (5) of the 2007 NABI buses in the District’s fleet.
+These diesel hybrid buses replace five (5) of the 2007 NABI buses in the District’s fleet.
 FTA requirements allow for rolling stock replacements after twelve (12) years of service.
-RMTD has (19) NABI vehicles that can be replaced under this guideline.
-The District plans to continue replacing the remaining 14 vehicles with funds obtained either thru Federal competitive grant programs, Federal formula funds or a State capital program as investment in these programs allow.
+RMTD has nineteen (19) NABI vehicles that can be replaced under this guideline.
+The District plans to continue replacing the remaining fourteen (14) vehicles with funds obtained through a combination of federal competitive grant programs, federal formula funds and new state capital program funds.

-“Rockford Mass Transit implemented a sustainability policy early last year which included our commitment to adopt alternative fuel technology vehicles to reduce greenhouse gas emissions and to increase energy efficiencies with our fleet,” states RMTD Executive Director, Michael Stubbe.
-“As transit agencies throughout the country continue to promote the benefits of public transportation this week, we are happy to announce that RMTD is taking the first steps toward enhancing the quality of life in our community by implementing this environmentally sustainable technology.”
+The American Public Transportation Association (APTA) notes that communities that invest in public transportation reduce the nation’s carbon emissions by 37 million metric tons annually.
+“Rockford Mass Transit implemented a sustainability policy early in 2018 which included our commitment to adopt alternative fuel technology vehicles to reduce greenhouse gas emissions and to increase energy efficiencies with our fleet,” states RMTD Executive Director, Michael Stubbe.
+“As we start 2020, RMTD is happy to announce that the District is taking the first steps toward enhancing the quality of life in our community by implementing this environmentally sustainable technology.”

 Our Job Is Getting You to Yours